RunningPeli/virgo-ui/docs/guide/getting-started/configuration.md

   })
 ```

-Now, every `VirgoButton` component will automatically receive `class="btn"`.
+Now, every `VirgoButton` component will automatically receive `class="simple-button"`.

 ### Dynamic Classes

-Continuing with our button example, suppose you want to add a `btn--disabled` class to the button when it is disabled.
+Continuing with our button example, suppose you want to add a `disabled-button` class to the button when it is disabled.

 The `button` key within your classes configuration can be a function.
 This function receives _all_ of the component instance's slots and props as an object, enabling conditional application of classes based on those props.